So You Want To Move To Colorado? Money Things You Need To Consider Before Moving!

 Do NOT come here without a job unless you have free housing for at least 3 months or at least 3-6 months of expenses set aside.
 It is very, very competitive.
 Be willing to do some things in the interim until you find the job you really want.

 If you’re the type of person who can get a feel of a new town quickly, will look for opportunities daily, and aren’t shy about networking-I think you will be fine.
+But, if you prefer not to hedge your bets-I have just the tool for you to aid in your job search.

 This Advice Is Transferable